wagtail/wagtail/docs/contributing/ui_guidelines.md

 -   We follow [BEM](https://getbem.com/) and [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), with a large amount of utilities created with [Tailwind](https://tailwindcss.com/).
 -   Familiarise yourself with our [stylelint-config-wagtail](https://github.com/wagtail/stylelint-config-wagtail) configuration, which details our preferred code style.
 -   Use `rems` for `font-size`, because they offer absolute control over text.
 Additionally, unit-less `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.
--   Always use variables for design tokens such as colours or font sizes, rather than hard-coding specific values.
+-   Always use variables for design tokens such as colors or font sizes, rather than hard-coding specific values.
 -   We use the `w-` prefix for all styles intended to be reusable by Wagtail site implementers.

 ### Stylesheets